JuliaPsychometrics/PersonParameters.jl/docs/src/guides/adaptive-testing.md

 A small test confirms the stopping rule works as intended.

 ```@example adaptive-testing
-stop(PersonParameter(0.0, 0.6)) == false
+stop(PersonParameter(0.0, 0.6))  # should return false
 ```

 ```@example adaptive-testing
-stop(PersonParameter(0.0, 0.2)) == true
+stop(PersonParameter(0.0, 0.2))  # should return true
 ```

 ## Implementing the test logic
-Now that the item selection and stopping criterion are done, we can move on to code the test logic.
+Now that the item selection and stopping criterion are defined, we can move on to code the test logic.
 Recall that we must

 1. Await the response of the test-taker,
 2. Update the ability value given the new response,
-3. Evaluate the stopping rule and either present the next (optimal) item to the test-taker, or stop the test.
+3. Evaluate the stopping rule and either present the next item to the test-taker according to `select_item`, or stop the test.

 Also we likely want to store responses, administered items, and intermediate ability values like so.